Code-Institute-Submissions/MS2-FilmAnseo/README.md

 * Resources consulted for film info are included [here](MovieInfo.md).

 Over the course of development, there were too many resources consulted to mention them all.
 The main ones that provided useful, clear answers or clearly explained code solutions are mentioned together with the corresponding issues in the Issues Overcome section above.

+## Disclaimer
+This website is for educational purposes only.